Eldora Herald-Ledger: Hardin County Ledger (1912-1931)

-In 1911 H.S.
+In 1911, H.S.
 Kneedler purchased The Eldora Ledger from Woods.
 Soon after, Kneedler renamed the paper the Hardin County Ledger; and it was first published under that name on January 25, 1912.
 The paper continued to publish under that name until 1931 when the paper merged with The Eldora Herald to form The Eldora Herald-Ledger.

+Eldora Herald-Ledger (1931-present)

+In 2014, Mid-America Publishing Corporation purchased the Hardin County Index and Eldora Herald-Ledger from John Butters and the Washington Advertising Company.
+In 2026, the company announced it would close and all publications it owned would cease.
+While many papers were sold and rescued from closure, the Herald-Leger shuttered.